jagreehal/typescript-mcp-workshop/src/04-stdio-filesystem/README.md

 # MCP Demo: Stdio & Filesystem Tools

-This demo showcases how Model Context Protocol (MCP) can be used to provide an AI assistant with tools to interact with standard input/output (stdio) and the filesystem.
+## Introduction

-## Overview
+What if your AI assistant could interact with your computer—reading files, writing data, or even asking you questions via the console?
+The Model Context Protocol (MCP) makes this possible by exposing standard input/output (stdio) and filesystem operations as tools the AI can use.
+This demo shows how to safely and effectively empower your AI with these capabilities, while keeping security and control firmly in your hands.

-Empowering AI assistants with the ability to read from and write to stdio (like the console) and interact with files and directories on a filesystem greatly expands their utility.
-This demo illustrates:
+## Why Give AI Access to Stdio and Files?

-- **Filesystem Tools:** Defining tools for actions like listing directory contents (`ls`), reading files (`cat`), writing to files, creating directories (`mkdir`), etc.
+By allowing the AI to interact with files and the console, you unlock a world of practical applications:

-- **Stdio Tools:** Defining tools for reading user input from stdin or printing output to stdout/stderr.
+- Automate repetitive file tasks (reading, writing, organising)
-- **Safe Interaction:** Considerations for security and safety when granting AI access to these powerful capabilities.
+- Build interactive scripts that ask users for input

-## How it Works
+- Enable the AI to process or generate reports, logs, or data files

-1.  **Tool Definition:** Tools are defined for specific stdio and filesystem operations.
-Each tool has a clear purpose, parameters (e.g., file path, directory name, content to write), and expected output format.
+However, with great power comes great responsibility—so security and careful design are paramount.

-    - Example Filesystem Tool: `readFile(path: string) -> string`
+## How It Works: Step by Step

-    - Example Stdio Tool: `getUserInput(prompt: string) -> string`
+1. **Tool Definition:** Define tools for specific stdio and filesystem operations (e.g., `readFile`, `writeFile`, `listDirectory`, `getUserInput`).
+Each tool should have clear parameters and outputs.
-2.  **User Request/AI Decision:** A user might ask the AI to list files in a directory, read a specific file, or save some generated text.
+2. **User Request or AI Decision:** The user asks the AI to perform an action (e.g., "Show me all files in Documents"), or the AI decides it needs to read or write data.
-3.  **Tool Invocation:** The AI assistant, based on the prompt, selects the appropriate stdio or filesystem tool and invokes it with the necessary arguments.
+3. **Tool Invocation:** The AI selects and calls the appropriate tool with the necessary arguments.
-4.  **MCP Execution:** The MCP framework executes the tool, interacting with the underlying operating system's stdio streams or filesystem APIs.
+4. **MCP Execution:** The MCP framework executes the tool, interacting with the underlying operating system.
-5.  **Result/Feedback:**
+5. **Result or Feedback:**
-    - For read operations (e.g., `ls`, `cat`, `getUserInput`), the tool returns the data to the AI, which can then present it to the user or use it in further processing.
+   - For read operations, the tool returns data to the AI, which can use or present it.
-    - For write operations (e.g., writing to a file, `mkdir`), the tool typically returns a success/failure status.
+   - For write operations, the tool returns a success/failure status, and the AI can inform the user.

 ## Running the Demo

-To run this demo:
+To try out this demo:

 1. Start the server:
    ```sh